Tuesdays, May 11-June 15, 10 am – 11 am Eastern via Zoom

 Understanding public understanding of science and nature and the “curse of knowledge.”

 June 1 Understanding our audience, continued (link to recording)

 Presentation from NPS on Acadia National Park audiences.

 Why and how does communication fail?
 What prevents “success” in achieving our goals?

-Homework: Draft your message in 50 words using 3 different approaches or frames.
+Homework: Identify your “anchor” word, and draft your message in 50 words using one of the presented approaches or frames.

 June 15 Making a plan

 Discussion of homework assignment.
 Planning and budgeting for communications and drafting individual plans for the next 12-24 months.